rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 When the compiler is invoked without arguments, the `--compile` option is assumed with a value of `-` which stands for stdin.

+Don't worry about understanding the generated code now.
+We will explore it more later.

 The generated Python code for a grammar depends on a support library.
 The `--support` option can be used to generate that library: